 It's sweet, tangy, and ready in minutes, without the need to babysit a stovetop pot.
 You're just six ingredients and one button away from homemade goodness that beats store-bought every time.

-This homemade applesauce is smooth, comforting, and incredibly versatile.
+This homemade Instant Pot Applesauce is smooth, comforting, and incredibly versatile.
 We love how you can control the sweetness, spice level, and texture to suit your family's tastes.
-Plus, it’s the perfect way to use up apples that are past their prime.
+Plus, it's the perfect way to use up apples that are past their prime.

 My son brings home apples from school almost every day, and with frugal food apps like Flashfood in my area, we're never short on ripe produce.
 Turning several pounds of soft or wrinkly apples into applesauce is a great way to make the most of them.

-Whether you prefer it plain or jazzed up with cinnamon and maple syrup, you’ll be amazed at how simple and satisfying this recipe is.
+Whether you prefer it plain or jazzed up with cinnamon and maple syrup, you'll be amazed at how simple and satisfying this recipe is.
 Try turning it into treats like Applesauce Fritters and Applesauce Custard Pie, or use it in Vegan Banana Bread.
-Or, simply enjoy it as a comforting snack on its own.
+Or, simply enjoy this Instant Pot Applesauce as a comforting snack on its own.

 Jump to: